 Susan McReynolds, vertical strategy manager for CenturyLink, underscores the importance of pervasive cybersecurity education in the healthcare industry.
 “With more potentially vulnerable endpoints and an expanding attack surface, security should be wired into any healthcare organization’s DNA, rather than being siloed to a specific group or department,” she advises.
 Cybersecurity is every employee’s responsibility, and this is true for more than just the healthcare sector.

 To be ready, educate all of your employees.
 Educate them on your company’s cybersecurity risk, how a cyberattack could affect your business, attack prevention, and how to handle one if it occurs.
 To do that, take stock of how prepared your company is now.
 Run internal phishing tests and work to root out existing vulnerabilities.

 Make sure your budget invests in your efforts.

 Although good organizational culture, best practices, and company-wide awareness may be top of mind on your first day of launching a new cybersecurity preparedness initiative, it’s all too easy to fall into complacency, offloading the concern to IT.
 To improve your odds of winning against cybercriminals, take a holistic approach to your endeavor.
 You’ll need to build in cybersecurity actions throughout the year and make cybersecurity prevention and detection efforts a permanent line item in your budget.

 Cybercrime is a threat that is not going away anytime soon.
-The good news is that by cultivating the right culture now–rather than later–you can prepare your company to prevent attacks and effectively deal with the ones that will almost inevitably occur.
-Leaders that do this right will be well-positioned to lead their company through the challenges of data breaches and other hacks while strengthening the business’s value at the same time.
+However, there is good news.
+By cultivating the right culture now, you can prevent attacks and effectively deal with the future attacks.
+Leaders that do this right will be well-positioned to lead their company through challenges of data breaches and other hacks.
+At the same time, it’ll strengthen the business’s value at the same time.